Self-Managed Credential Files

 For assistance please look at the Step-by-Step Guide to create self-managed credential files below.

 Documents to be included in a self-managed credential file

 - Credential File Cover Page (DOC) - This document serves as the first page of your credentials packet.

 - Letter of Recommendation- Include at least 3

-- Official Transcript from Registrar's Office--or you may obtain unofficial copy of your UST transcript, if desired.
-It is suggested that candidates purchase one official transcript from the Office of the Registrar, to keep as your personal copy and include copies of it with your credentials materials.
+- Official Transcript from Registrar's Office.
+It is suggested that candidates receive one official transcript from the Office of the Registrar, to keep as your personal copy and include copies of it with your credentials materials.

 - A copy of your teaching license or certifications

 - Submit your credential file when requested by the employer.

 - Contact the employer if you don't know what to send.

 - Submit materials in the format requested by the employer.
 DO NOT send paper copies if the employer requests all materials be submitted electronically.